Jasonzhou97/tp/docs/DeveloperGuide.md

 **Extensions** <br>
 1a.
 User input invalid parameters.<br>
 &ensp; 1a1.
-System indicates input parameters are invalid. <br>
+System indicates input parameters are invalid and shows the correct example of use. <br>
 &ensp; Use case resumes at step 1.

 2a.
 The reservation has existed in the system.<br>
 &ensp; 2a1.
-System indicates that the reservation already exists in the address book. <br>
+System indicates that the reservation already exists in the GastroBook. <br>
 &ensp; Use case resumes at step 1.

 ---